-VOTE BY PHONE - 1-800-690-6903 Use any touch-tone telephone to vote until 11:59 P.M.
+VOTE BY PHONE - 1-800-690-6903.
+Use any touch-tone telephone to vote until 11:59 PM.
 Eastern Time the day before the cut-off or meeting date.
 Have your proxy card in hand when you call, and follow the instructions.

-VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
+VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, do Broadridge, 51 Mercedes Way, Edgewood, NY 11717.